DiddiLeija/DiddiLeija.github.io/my_story.md

 ****

+I always loved technology, even before I started to learn programming.
+I remember that, from **2017 to 2019**, my robotics teacher named Salvador Mercado teached me to use Java and Pascal on simple programs.
+I think that's where I started to get interesed in programming.
+But I didn't go ahead on that for a long time.

+****

-I started on **June 2020**, when I tried an online course named "[Python for Everybody](https://www.coursera.org/learn/python/home/welcome)", by the University of Michigan.
+I started (seriously) on **June 2020**, when I tried an online course named "[Python for Everybody](https://www.coursera.org/learn/python/home/welcome)", by the University of Michigan.
 I completed it, and then, I wanted to extend my Python knowledge.

 ****